nhsconnect/ITK3-FHIR-eDischarge/pages/design/design_patterns.md

 - Registry Repository
 - Publish Subscribe

-# Patterns and ITK eDischarge Based ITK Messaging Solutions  #
+# Patterns and ITK Outpatient letter Based ITK Messaging Solutions  #

-Considering the design pattern / topology influences how any exposed ITK eDischarge based ITK Messaging Solutions can be used and work within a system.
+Considering the design pattern / topology influences how any exposed ITK Outpatient letter based ITK Messaging Solutions can be used and work within a system.
 ITK Messaging Solutions help to expose information to all design patterns allowing great user experiences to be created quickly, securely and consistantly.

-# ITK Messaging Solutions Considerations #

-Other ITK Messaging Solutions consideration are shown below.
-Please click on the parts of the ITK Messaging Solutions process to continue your ITK Messaging Solutions creation journey.